Tuesday, July 26, 2022

 Family Outing - The Hill Kinabalu

-The Hill Kinabalu is a small family-owned homestay built on a cut-and-fill platform.
-Based on chats with the operator, this was built during the pandemic period.
-We booked five rooms.
+The Hill Kinabalu is a small, family-owned homestay built on a cut-and-fill platform.
+According to the operator, it was constructed during the pandemic.
+We booked five rooms in total.

 Hall for barbeque, dining and even for erecting tents